LeviCRobinson/Jesture/README.md

 # Jesture (Proof of Concept)

-Jesture is a gesture recognition app that can learn and recognize gestuers based on the user's input.
+Jesture is a gesture recognition app that can learn, store, and recognize gestuers based on the user's input.

 ## Usage
 Jesture is simply a Proof-of-concept and portfolio piece, and Jesture's gesture recognition logic is implemented in a separate backend project, which is **not included in this repo**.
 This project focuses on the mobile front-end, structured with **Clean Architecture** and designed to be modular, testable, and easy to extend.
 However, in the event of an intrepid reader, interfaces and repositories can be implemented to fulfill these purposes, if desired.